 The charter Celebrity Alliance launched with a formal rally with over 300 supporters in attendance on November 14th, 2017, in New York City.
 There, The Alliance introduced their “#SameHere” Movement, uniting the world through one ASL sign language hand gesture (you see depicted in their logos and profile pictures) that communicates – no matter where we live, or what our background or our accolades, we all go through life’s inevitable challenges, and we should have a society where it is openly acceptable to talk about those challenges, thus: “#SameHere!”
 Video.
 Find out more about the origin story which led to The Alliance’s usage of #SameHere.

 The Alliance Members have each shared their own #SameHere Hero stories on this site, in the hopes of encouraging other celebrities and influencers to join them in partnership, and for all of you to share your story on this site, with the growing #SameHere global community.
 The stories shared by the Members of the Celeb Alliance are incredibly open and transparent: verbal abuse to sexual abuse, losing purpose after a career to becoming less balanced when you focus for so long on one goal, even inherited predispositions for disorders.
 Their stories are microcosms of what everyday members of society face and they aren’t immune just because they’ve achieved great success elsewhere.
 The things that tie us all together are the challenges that life throws at us and the battle to keep mentally healthy through whatever those challenges may be.
-Eric thought about what helped him, as well as The Alliance Members get healthy, and worked with the Expert Practitioners to coin the term “STARR Practices” or “Stress & Trauma, Active Release & Rewiring.”
-These Practices enable us to begin, and then continue to build on, active exercises (a list of them, that constitutes a “gym for the brain”) that help us heal from mental health complications.
-Learn more about the practices that might work best for you.
+Eric thought about what helped him, as well as The Alliance Members get healthy, and worked with the Expert Practitioners to coin the term “STARR Exercises” or “Stress & Trauma, Active Release & Rewiring.”
+These Exercises enable us to begin, and then continue to build on, active exercises (a list of them, that constitutes a “gym for the brain”) that help us heal from mental health complications.
+Learn more about the exercises that might work best for you.

 A Personal Note From Eric